 - This sneaker went through a vegetable tanning process which is why the fresh pair comes in a very light, almost white leather.

 - It takes time to build patina on vegetable tanned leather.
-To hasten the process a bit, it would be advisable to rub a thin layer of all-natural boot oil on the smooth exterior side of a newly-bought Vans Veggie Tan Leather Authentic DX.
+To hasten the process a bit, it would be advisable to rub a thin layer of all-natural cleat oil on the smooth exterior side of a newly-bought Vans Veggie Tan Leather Authentic DX.